 You can make a simple but effective indoor antenna for the FM broadcast band with television rabbit ears.
-The antenna takes advantage of the widespread use of circular polarization for FM signals.
+The antenna takes advantage of the widespread use of circular polarization for FM broadcast signals.
 It is easy to rotate to exploit deep response nulls for right-circular, left-circular, horizontal, and vertical fields.
 This lets you reject co-channel or adjacent-channel interference regardless of transmit polarization.
 It also lets you minimize multipath distortion of circularly polarized signals by nulling reflections of opposite circularity.
 The antenna delivers maximum signal at the low end of the band.
 You can optimize the response higher in frequency by shortening the telescoping rods.

-Any set of rabbit ears will work, but the dimensions given here are for Sony models AN-14 or AN-16.
+Any set of rabbit ears will work, but I used dimensions for Sony models AN-14 or AN-16.
 Because rod tapering affects antenna resonance, rabbit ears with different taper-section lengths or diameters may not resonate at the intended frequency when adjusted as described.

 To form the recommended geometry, extend the Sony rods to full length (43″ as measured from the swivel joint).
 Then angle the rods so that the tips are 40″ apart, forming an angle of 54° between the rods.
 This geometry resonates the antenna at 90 MHz when matched as described below.
 Mismatch loss is less than 0.7 dB from 88 to 92 MHz.

 The antenna impedance is about 75 + j300 Ω at the target frequency.
 A series capacitance of 6 pF will match this impedance to 75Ω coax.
-Remove the original 300Ω feedline and solder a 5.6- or 6.2-pF capacitor to one solder lug.
+Remove the original 300Ω feedline and solder a 6.2-pF capacitor to one solder lug.
 Solder the coax center conductor to the free capacitor lead and the shield to the other lug.
-If you see evidence of signal pickup on the coax shield, add a current balun, but usually this is not needed.
+If you see evidence of signal pickup on the coax shield, add a current balun.

 When using rabbit ears other than the Sony models, start with the recommended geometry.
 Find a weak signal near the target center frequency and adjust the rod lengths equally to maximize signal strength.
 Resonance is sensitive to the angle between rods but the pattern isn't.
 It may be easier to adjust rod angle than rod length for maximum signal.